-(2) A client may return any drug that does not meet the requirements of G(1) to the veterinarian or veterinary hospital for proper disposal.
+(2) A client may return any non-controlled drug that does not meet the requirements of G(1) to the veterinarian or veterinary hospital for proper disposal.

-.12-3 Expired Medications.
+.12-3 Expired Medications and Labeling of Working Stock.

 A. A veterinarian may not administer expired medications to an animal.